SorensenUCSC/CSE211-fa2022/references.md

 I will not require you to purchase any textbook for this class.
 However, I will be drawing from several of them throughout the quarter.

+The first two modules will draw heavily from [Engineering: A Compiler](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X) (2011) and the classic [Dragon Book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811#ace-g6796040015) (2006).

-Our main text book is [Engineering: A Compiler](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X) or EAC.
-The university library has online copies of EAC [available](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/1jiojor/alma9914646210706531).
+The university library has online copies of EAC available.
+Here is a link to the course reserve: [link](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/epaiir/alma991025089207404876)

-I will also draw from the classic [Dragon Book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811#ace-g6796040015).
-There is no library online source available, but there may be other ways to obtain electronic copies of this book.
+If you are interested in the dragon book, let me know and you can borrow my copy.

+I will provide readings from EAC for several of the first lectures and readings from other sources (e.g. academic papers) for later lectures.